Full Time Faculty: Darcy Burgund, Steve Guglielmo, Morgan Jerald, Brooke Lea, Cari Gillen-O’Neel, Joan Ostrove, Jaine Strauss, Eric Wiertelak (Chair)

 Additional information regarding the general distribution requirement and the general education requirements can be found in the graduation requirements section of this catalog.

 The psychology major participates in the honors program.
-Eligibility requirements, application procedures and specific project expectations are available from either the department office or the Director of Academic Programs.
+Eligibility requirements, application procedures and specific project expectations for the department are available from either the department office or the Academic Programs and Advising Office.

 Students concentrating in psychology, particularly those considering graduate work in psychology or related fields, may wish to take courses in the social sciences, biology, mathematics, neuroscience studies, and philosophy.
 Members of the department can help students decide which courses best meet their academic and vocational interests.